Mesi21/Tic-Tac-Toe/README.md

 	[Molnar Emese](https://github.com/Mesi21),
 	[Noordeen Malango](https://github.com/i4seeu)

-### If you like this project don't forgot to support it by giving a :star:
+### If you like this project don't forget to support it by giving a :star: